nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 requests.
 Great!

 To create a pull request, click the gear icon in GitHub for Windows and choose "view on github".
-You should see a new banner towards the top with a button that says "compare & pull request".
+You should see a new banner towards the top of the web page with a button that says "compare & pull request".
 When you click that, you will see the changes that were made to your branch as compared to the code in the main repo.
 Provide a good title for the pull request and provide a reasonable description about what changed and why this is useful; be sure to reference any relevant issue numbers or discussion topics and URLs.
 If you're happy with the code deltas that are listed at the bottom of the page, click "Send Pull Request" to contribute the code.